catseye/toolshelf/doc/Philosophy.markdown

     run `make linux` on a Linux system but `make bsd` on a FreeBSD system, is actually not entirely reasonable.
 (I'm thinking of Lua and CHICKEN Scheme here.)

+*   Making software available to multiple users on the system *is* a valid use case for installing it to a common directory like `/usr/bin`.
+So if you do want to expose the same software to multiple users, that may be the better approach.

+    But consider that there are many fewer *genuine* multi-user Unix systems in existence nowadays; developers often have their own machine, and may `ssh` to a (virtualized!) server that only has a handful of artificial users.
+(And "users" on a web site are hardly "users" in this sense.)

+    And consider the flipside: if you are working with experimental software, you probably *don't* want other users to be able to see it and run it unless they explicitly configure that.

+*   `toolshelf` doesn't notify you about security updates, or any other kind of updates, available for docked sources.
+That is another area where using a well-staffed package system is beneficial.

 Case Studies
 ------------